compstorylab/sirius/README.md

 ![Sirius Data Processing Flowchart](https://raw.githubusercontent.com/compstorylab/sirius/develop/static/documentation/flowchart.png)

-All data processing takes place in `matrix.py`.
-There are a number of customizable parameters in this script:
+All data processing can be run from the command line using `matrix.py`.
+There are a number of customizable parameters in this script, which can be changed using flags when running the script from the command line:

 Argument | Type | Default | Description
 ------------ | :-------------: | :-------------: | ------------